ICANN, NCC Others Back 2025 Nigeria DigitalSENSE Forum

 The Internet Corporation for Assigned Names and Numbers (ICANN) through the African Regional At-Large Organisation (AFRALO) is supporting the 2025 Nigeria DigitalSENSE Forum series is organised by ITREALMS Media and hosted under DigitalSENSE Africa (DSA).

-The Lead Consulting Strategist, DigitalSENSE Africa and Group Executive Editor, ITREALMS Media, Remmy Nweke in a chat with newsmen in Lagos said the upcoming forum will hold in Lagos.
+The Lead Consulting Strategist, DigitalSENSE Africa and Group Executive Editor, ITREALMS Media, Remmy Nweke revealed this and said that the upcoming forum would hold on June 19, 2025, at the Welcome Centre Hotels, MM International Airport Road, Lagos.

 He also listed the likes of the Nigerian Communications Commission (NCC), Internet Exchange Point of Nigeria, Internet Society Nigeria chapter, Association of Licensed Telecom Operators of Nigeria (ALTON), among other stakeholders drumming support.